Zaid-Ajaj/Fable.Remoting/documentation/src/dependency-injection.md

 }
 ```
 ## Defining and implementing dependencies
 So far so good, this is the basic way of constructing an implementation of the protocol but now lets look at it from a point of view of *dependencies* so you can use them to build the implementation.
 For this protocol the only dependency is some kind of *storage* for the `Todo` items.
 The store might be an "in-memory" implementation returning the static list as we did above but another implementation can be reading the `Todo` items from a database.
-Either way, we need an interface for the store so that multiple implementation are possbile:
+Either way, we need an interface for the store so that multiple implementations are possbile:
 ```fs
 type ITodoStore =
     abstract getAllTodos: unit -> Async<Todo list>